IHeartGaming/metadata-scanner-java/README.md

 Apache Commons Lang is licensed under the Apache License 2.0.
-Apache Commons Text is licensed under the Apache License 2.0. khuxtable/seaglass is licensed under the Apache License 2.0.
+Apache Commons Text is licensed under the Apache License 2.0. khuxtable/seaglass is licensed under the Apache License 2.0. nicolas-raoul/jakaroma is licensed under the Apache License 2.0.

                                  Apache License
                            Version 2.0, January 2004